Health Sciences, BS

 Related Electives

-Choose 21 credits from any 3000 or 4000 level course in DHYG, HCMG, HFMG, NURS, HSCI, and HLTH or from the approved PSYC and SOCI courses listed below or leading to a Minor.
+Choose 21 credits from courses in DHYG, HCMG, HFMG, NURS, HSCI, HLTH, MATH, BIOL, CHEM or from the approved PSYC and SOCI courses listed below or leading to a Minor.
+Courses applied in this category will vary depending on the student’s academic area of study.
+No more than 18 hours of 1000-2000 level coursework may be applied to this category, including lower-level courses for applicable minors.
 221

 Students interested in the Nursing program should take the following course: HLTH 3201 Pathophysiology.